Shubhendu7199/jenkins-pipeline-demo/README.md

 3. Pipeline Utility Steps -> For reading JSON file(readJSON), zip files(zip) and unzip files(unzip).
 4. Blue Ocean -> for visualization.

+## Note -> This pipeline can run on both linux & windows agent.
 ## How to run :-

 1. Create a pipeline item in Jenkins